Additional needs at primary school

 - regular classes (subject to standard enrolment procedures)

-The school principal, in consultation with the school's Learning and Support Team, will assist you to find the right schooling option for your child, taking into account your choice, your child's specific additional learning and support needs and proximity to local specialist services.
+The school principal, in consultation with the school's Learning and Support Team, will assist you to select the most appropriate schooling option for your child, taking into account your choice, your child's disability and additional learning and support needs and proximity to local specialist services.

-Where a child is enrolled in a support class or a special school this is done through a process known as a placement panel.
+Where a child is enrolled in a support class or a School for Specific Purpose, this is done through a process known as a Placement Panel.

-Use the School Finder to find your local school or a support class in regular or special schools.
+Use the School Finder to find your local school or a support class in regular or Schools for Specific Purpose.

-In addition to special classes and special schools, the following services are available in all public schools:
+In addition to special classes and Schools for Specific Purpose, the following services are available in all public schools:

 - students who experience difficulties in basic areas of learning and behaviour are supported through learning and support in their local school.